JBlack93/personal-website/readme.md

 ## Deploying

 Passenger and Apache2 are used to deploy the website.
 This can be set up very easily.
 Apache2, installed as it usually would, and then the application itself placed in `/var/www/website`.
-The apache2 configuration file, `misc/site.conf` is then added to `/etc/apache2/sites-available/jamesblack.ddns.net.conf`.
-THen we enable some modules and the site itself:
+The apache2 configuration file, `misc/jamesblack.ddns.net.conf` is then added to `/etc/apache2/sites-available/jamesblack.ddns.net.conf`.
+Then we enable some modules and the site itself:

 ```
 sudo a2enmod rewrite